MoshiMoshi0/TTController/docs/_pages/common/sensor-identifier.md

 permalink: /common/sensor-identifier
 ---

-Sensor identifiers are used to precisely specify what device and what sensor you want to target
+Sensor identifiers are used to precisely specify what device and what sensor you want to target.

-**Note:** You can use `Main Menu -> Debug -> Sensors` menu to find your sensor identifiers {: .notice--info}
+**Note:** You can use `Main Menu -> Debug -> Sensors` menu to find your sensor identifiers.
+{: .notice--info}

 ## Format